cdanis/flexarr/README.md

 - The flexarr script handles sensitive information (CIFS credentials).
 Ensure that the script file has appropriate permissions and is only writable by the necessary system users.
 - Use Kubernetes Secrets to manage CIFS credentials.
+- Bind mounts are spooky.
+Use with caution.

 ## License